 Troubleshooting

-Claude says "tool not found" — Quit and re-open Claude Desktop.
+Claude says "tool not found" — Quit and re-open the client (full quit on Desktop).
+Tool discovery happens at startup.

 Claude says "permission denied" — The user who issued the token no longer has the underlying permission.
 Issue a fresh token from a user that does, or restore the permission.